Tamrakar

-Tāmrakār (Devanagari: ताम्राकार) is a caste of coppersmiths and other metal casters found in Nepal and India.
-In Nepal, the Tamrakars are found among the Newar community of the Kathmandu Valley and other regions of Nepal].they are the mix of Mall thakuri and newars.
+Tāmrakār (Devanagari: ताम्रकार) is a caste of coppersmiths and other metal casters found in Nepal and India.
+In Nepal, the Tamrakars are found among the Newar community of the Kathmandu Valley and other regions of Nepal].

 Names

 In India, the various names for the caste include Tamrakar (in Madhya Pradesh), Tambatkar, Tamera, Thathera, Thathara, Kasar, Kasera, Kansara (in Gujarat), Kangsabanik (West Bengal), Otari, Twasta Kasar and Tambat (Maharashtra), Tamta (Gharwal & kumaon).
 Tamta of Bihar is a well known Dalit family.
 In Goa, they claim Brahmin status and call themselves Twashta Kasar Brahmin.
 In northern India, they also identify themselves as "Haihaivanshi Tamrakar Samaj", claiming Kshatriya descent from Sahasrabahu Arjuna and Haihaya dynasty.
 They are included in the (Other Backward Class) and scheduled caste category by the Government of Maharashtra and Government of uttrakhand respectively.

 Geography

 In Nepal, Tamrakars are spread all over the Kathmandu Valley, but are mostly concentrated in the heart of Patan, Kathmandu, Bhaktapur, Achham and Kailali.

 Tamtas are now found in the United states as well, where some have married into the US-born Indian population.